-My research is in human-computer interaction, with a focus on next-generation interaction techniques, such as brain-computer interfaces, physiological computing, and reality-based interaction.
+My research is in human-computer interaction.
+One focus of my research is on next-generation interaction techniques, such as brain-computer interfaces, physiological computing, and reality-based interaction.
 I design, build and evaluate interactive computing systems that use machine learning approaches to adapt and support the user’s changing cognitive state and context.
-I also investigate effective human interaction with complex and autonomous systems and vehicles.
+I also investigate novel paradigms for designing with accessibility in mind, particularly for the Deaf community.
+Much of my work also explores effective human interaction with complex and autonomous systems and vehicles.
 My work has applications in areas such as education, transportation, medicine, creativity support, gaming, and complex decision making.

 Professional Highlights & Honors